roelderickx/kpxc-browser-backend/README.md

 This script will be started by your browser when using the KeePassXC-Browser extension and provides a gateway for messages from the browser to the backend and back.

 - Install nativemessaging using `pip install nativemessaging`
-- Run `nativemessaging-install.py firefox`
+- Run `nativemessaging-install.py firefox` or `nativemessaging-install.py chrome` depending on your browser.
+For other browsers you have to investigate where to install `native-manifest.json`.

 Note that the nativemessaging package is not required for the proxy to run, you can uninstall it afterwards.
-An integrated solution must be implemented.
+A possible addition would be to install the proxy automatically by the backend for user convenience.

+Also note that the full path to the proxy is saved in your browser's native messaging configuration.
+This means that if you want to move the proxy to another location after installation you are also required to re-run `nativemessaging-install.py` with the appropriate parameter.

 ### Installing the backend

 No installation is required.
-Just put the script anywhere, modify the KeePassXC database parameters and run it in a terminal.
+Just put `kpxc-browser-backend.py` and `keepass_database.py` in the same directory, modify the KeePassXC database parameters on top of `keepass_database.py` and run `kpxc-browser-backend.py` in a terminal.